top of page

 and view this short video coaching session below

 Most importantly, there must be joy in the process.
-I encourage embracing the fun, fascinating path of mining the depths of music and cultivating your own authentic voice.
-Continually refining your sound and your technique allows you to have a voice prepared to bring the profound experience of music off the page. â€‹
+I encourage embracing the fascinating journey of mining the depths of music while cultivating your own authentic voice.
+Continually refining your sound and your technique expands your ability to carry the profound experience of music from the page to the audience.

-Everyone is unique and deserves a personalized approach to learning.
+Each violinist is unique and deserves a personalized approach to learning.
 The ultimate goal and deepest satisfaction is finding your personal, most expansive and expressive pipeline for communicating the transformative power of music.

 ______________________________________________________________________